fredmeng/OpenVPN-Server/README.md

 # OpenVPN-Server
-<p>This is where you’ll find step-by-step instructions regarding how to build an <b>OpenVPN Server</b> on the Amazon AWS EC2.</p>
+<p>Here are step-by-step instructions regarding how to build an <b>OpenVPN Server</b> on Amazon AWS EC2.</p>

-<p>Since you are here and seeking instructions to build your own OpenVPN server, so I would assume that you should have an Amazon AWS account already and some basic knowledge about AWS.</p>
+<p>Since you are here and seeking instructions to build your own OpenVPN server, so I presume you should already have an Amazon AWS account and some knowledge about AWS.</p>

 <h2>Launch EC2 Instance in Preferred Region</h2>